sunsuk7tp/MyCassandra/README.md

 - MySQL automally make table according to the above prameters.

 ## 3) mysql setup.
-- You make mysql user, cassandra_user.
+1. You make mysql user, 'cassandra_user'.

-- The cassandra_user needs to hava all privileges.
+2. The cassandra_user needs to hava all privileges.

-- For quickly starting, you should specify 'root'.
+3. For quickly starting, you should specify 'root'.

-    GRANT cassandra_user

-- You make database by the keyspaces.
+4. You make database by the keyspaces.
+5. In the above example, you must make 'mykeyspace' database.

+    mysql> GRANT cassandra_user;
-    mysql> CREATE DATABASE system; # 'system' is the Cassandra's internal keyspace. mysql> CREATE DATABASE <keyspace_name>; # <keyspace_name> is the keyspace name defined by storage-conf.xml
+    mysql> CREATE DATABASE system; # 'system' is the Cassandra's internal keyspace. mysql> CREATE DATABASE <keyspace_name>; # <keyspace_name> is the keyspace name defined by storage-conf.xml mysql> CREATE DATABASE mykeyspace;

-- In the above example, you must make database as this,

-    mysql> CREATE DATABASE table;

 ## 4) run.
 - You can run MyCassandra as Cassandra.

     $ ./bin/cassandra